shiloh4/cs4261/README.md

 ### Backend setup

-The backend is deployed to Render and you should only need to start the frontend locally.
-Because the backend is hosted on the free tier of Render and that the CV models are huge, cold-calls might result in OOM errors or timeouts.
+The backend is deployed to Render and ideally, you should only need to start the frontend locally.
+Because the backend is hosted on the free tier of Render and that the CV model weights and wheel sizes are huge, cold-calls might result in OOM errors or timeouts.

+The backend will try to minimize cold starts but larger models may still result in OOMs.
 For a more robust experience, it is recommended to run the backend locally.
-In `api.ts`, there is a graceful fallback system that prefers the Render URL but falls back to the local dev server if it fails.
+There is a graceful fallback system that prefers the Render URL but falls back to the local dev server if it fails.

 1. Python 3.10+ recommended.
 2. Install dependencies: